Understand the potential drug-drug interaction liabilities of your compound by using our P-glycoprotein (P-gp) inhibition (IC50) assay.

 How do I decide if a clinical study is required?

-The FDA Draft Guidance for Industry (In vitro metabolism- and transporter-mediated drug-drug interaction studies, 2017)3 and The European Medicines Agency (EMA) Guideline on the Investigation of Drug Interactions (2012)4 recommend that investigational drugs are evaluated in vitro to determine if they are P-gp substrates or inhibitors.
-For P-gp inhibition, the draft FDA guidance recommends that a clinical drug-drug interactions trial with a P-gp substrate (for example, digoxin) should be performed if [Igut]/IC50 (or Ki) ≥ 10, where [Igut] represents the theoretical intestinal concentration (dose of the inhibitor (in mol)/250mL).
+The FDA Guidance for Industry – In Vitro Drug Interaction Studies - Cytochrome P450 Enzyme- and Transporter-Mediated Drug Interactions (January 2020)3 and The European Medicines Agency (EMA) Guideline on the Investigation of Drug Interactions (2012)4 recommend that investigational drugs are evaluated in vitro to determine if they are P-gp substrates or inhibitors.
+For P-gp inhibition, the FDA guidance recommends that a clinical drug-drug interactions trial with a P-gp substrate (for example, digoxin) should be performed if [Igut]/IC50 (or Ki) ≥ 10, where [Igut] represents the theoretical intestinal concentration (dose of the inhibitor (in mol)/250mL).

 How did you decide on the incubation conditions for P-gp inhibition?

 The incubation conditions have been fully characterised for our chosen P-gp substrate, digoxin, based on time linearity and chosen substrate concentration being at least ten-times lower than the reported Km.

 What controls do you include in Cyprotex's P-gp Inhibition assay?

 We evaluate the positive control inhibitor cyclosporin A for Cyprotex’s P-gp inhibition assay.
 The integrity of the monolayers throughout the experiment is checked by monitoring lucifer yellow permeation using fluorimetric analysis.

 At what stage should I perform an IC50 evaluation?